jdart1/arasan-chess/doc/BUILD.md

 Supported instruction sets at present are:

-- modern (implies support for: popcnt, ssse3, sse4.1)
+- modern (implies support for: POPCNT, SSSE3, SSE4.1)
-- avx2 (assumes also "modern" instructions, plus bmi2)
+- avx2 (assumes availabiity of AVX2 instruction set, plus "modern" instructions)
+- avx2-bmi2 (assumes avaiability of AVX2 and BMI2 instruction sets, plus "modern" instructions)

 The BUILD_TYPE variable can be used to specify the desired instruction set for the compilation: this works not just with the chess engine, but with